Unique Adventure Tours Frequently Asked Questions:

 What is your maximum group size?

 We keep our groups small — usually 6 participants or fewer.
-Our minimum is typically two, but it varies by trip.
+Our minimum is typically two, but it varies by the trip.

 Your own tour co-ordinator